Local COVID-19 deaths reach 200; Drive-thru vaccinations planned Thursday - Salisbury Post

 A note posted to the data dashboard maintained by the N.C.
 Department of Health and Human Services says there was an issue that prevented some files from being processed Tuesday, leading to a lower amount of data reported Wednesday afternoon.
 As a result, data reported Thursday will include cases that should have been entered earlier.

 Also notable, the N.C.
 Department of Health and Human Services counts hundreds more positive cases in Rowan County than the local health department — 10,941 from the state and 10,407 from the county.
-The state, however, counts four fewer deaths than Rowan.
+The state, however, counts four fewer deaths than the local health department.

 County talks about best methods of vaccination distribution